Zakey-Pilot/workflows/deliverables/group-introduction-repo.md

 your issue before
 [adding it to the Class Projects board](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/adding-issues-and-pull-requests-to-a-project-board):

-> PS. check out other HYF classes for inspiration

 ## Checklists

-- For your group's `deliverable` issue in the class repo:
+- For your group's `deliverable` card on the class project board:

   ```markdown
   <!-- replace the _ with the correct user name and repo -->